 How to Have the Best Halloween Party At Your Bar

 Halloween may be full of haunts for children, but plenty of adults love to enjoy the festivities, which means a party at your bar may be just the fright they desire!
-The National Retail Federation's consumer activity data for 2014 showed 66.7% of adults surveyed planned to participate in Halloween festivities, and you can throw the best party in your town.
-157 million Americans plan to spend the holiday celebrating, and why not make your bar their #1 destination?
+The National Retail Federation's consumer activity data for 2014 showed that 66.7% of adults surveyed planned to participate in Halloween festivities, and you can throw the best party in your town.
+157 million Americans plan to celebrate the holiday, so why not make your bar their #1 destination?

 Give them a Ghoulish Good Time